-A halo is a ring that is encircles the head and is fixed to it by means of pins that are inserted in the head.
+Halo vest consists of a halo and vest.
+Halois a ring that is encircles the head and is fixed to it by means of pins that are inserted in the head.
 It is also known as “halo ring” or “halo crown,”.

-This device is used in management of cervical spine diseases where spine needs external stabilization.
-Halo ring can be used to put traction on the cervical spine or to provide external support and immobilization.
+Halo vest is used in management of cervical spine diseases where spine needs external stabilization.
+Halo ring part of halo vest can be used to put traction on the cervical spine or to provide external support and immobilization.
 In the latter case the ring is attached to a brace that encircles patient’s torso and the whole assembly is termed as halo vest.

 The concept of was first brought out in late 1950s.
 Before this only method to effectively restrict cervical spine mobility was traction in recumbent position.